-A tetravalent vaccine has been approved in some countries.
-Other vaccine candidates are currently in clinical development.
+A tetravalent vaccine is available in approximately 20 countries.
+Multiple vaccine candidates are currently in clinical development.

 A globally important arboviral infection transmitted by the Aedes genus of mosquito (primarily Aedes aegypti, but also A albopticus), an insect found in tropical and subtropical regions of the world.
 There are 4 antigenically distinct dengue virus serotypes: DENV-1, DENV-2, DENV-3, and DENV-4.
 They are RNA viruses that belong to the Flavivirus genus/Flaviviridae family, which also includes yellow fever virus, West Nile virus, Japanese encephalitis virus, Zika virus, and the St Louis encephalitis virus.
 Dengue virus infection causes a wide range of severe and nonsevere clinical manifestations.

 - skin flushing/rash

 - hemorrhagic signs

 - pleuritic chest pain, dyspnea, cough

 - residence in/travel from dengue-endemic region within the past 2 weeks